 Middle Avenue is a critical east/west route in Menlo Park with two vehicle lanes and wide parking lanes but lacks dedicated bicycle facilities.
-The design of the street requires people bicycling, many of which are young children, to squeeze between fast moving vehicles and parked cars.
-The corridor also will provide direct access to the future Caltrain undercrossing from Middle Avenue to the Menlo Park Civic Campus which will connect the city with a complete low-stress crossing of the railroad.
+The design of the street requires people who are bicycling, many of whom are young children, to squeeze between fast moving vehicles and parked cars.
+The corridor also lacks direct access to a future Caltrain undercrossing from Middle Avenue to the Menlo Park Civic Campus, minimizing the undercrossing's ability to connect the city with a complete, low-stress crossing of the railroad.
 The project will design and construct over one mile of buffered bicycle lanes, intersection improvements, and traffic calming treatments along the corridor, including raised crosswalks, flashing pedestrian crossing beacons, speed feedback signs, and speed humps.
 The intersection improvements include a mini roundabout at University Drive and bicycle and pedestrian signal improvements at El Camino Real, addressing two specific safety hot spots on the corridor.
-The proposed design will remove parking and prioritize safe, low-stress travel for people of all ages and abilities to use the corridor.

-9. Alameda de las Pulgas Complete Street Project

-Sponsor: San Mateo County Requested Phases: CON Recommended Phases: CON Total Score: 69.0 Requested Funding: \$2,000,000 Recommended Award: \$2,000,000
+The proposed design will remove parking and prioritize safe, low-stress options for people of all ages and abilities to travel on the corridor.
+9. Alameda de las Pulgas Complete Street Project Sponsor: San Mateo County Total Score: 69.0 Requested Phases: CON Recommended Phases: CON Recommended Award: \$2,000,000 Project Description:

-Alameda de las Pulgas is currently two lanes in each direction with Class III sharrows and then narrows to one lane in each direction with a striped Class II bike lane.
-Along most of the corridor, sidewalks are either missing or are very narrow which makes it difficult for people to walk.
-This creates a high stress environment for people using active modes to get to local businesses, schools, and transit stops.

-The project will construct a road diet to reduce the number of vehicle lanes between Santa Cruz Avenue and Avy Avenue to create about 1/3-mile consistent five-foot wide sidewalks on both sides of the street, Class II buffered bike lanes, ADA-accessible curb ramps, a midblock pedestrian crossing with flashing beacon, and retime two signals.
-The reduced number and widths of travel lanes will result in traffic calming, reducing vehicle speeds, and increasing safety for people walking and bicycling.
-This is part of the corridor is one phase of larger redesign for Alameda de las Pulgas and Santa Cruz Avenue to address significance barriers to walking and biking in urbanized areas of unincorporated San Mateo County.

-10. Santa Cruz Avenue Complete Street Project

-Sponsor: San Mateo County Requested Phases: CON Recommended Phases: CON Total Score: 68.3 Requested Funding: \$2,000,000 Recommended Award: \$2,000,000
+Alameda de las Pulgas is currently two lanes in each direction with Class III sharrows in some urbanized areas in unincorporated portions of the county, and narrows to one lane in each direction with a striped Class II bike lane in others.
+Along most of the corridor, sidewalks are either missing or are very narrow, which makes it difficult for people to walk.
+This creates a high-stress environment for people using active modes to get to local businesses, schools, and transit stops.
+The project will construct a road diet to reduce the number of vehicle lanes between Santa Cruz Avenue and Avy Avenue to create about 1/3 of a mile of consistent five-foot wide sidewalks on both sides of the street, Class II buffered bike lanes, ADA-accessible curb ramps, a midblock pedestrian crossing with flashing beacon, and two retimed signals.
+The reduced number and widths of travel lanes will result in traffic calming, reducing vehicle speeds and increasing safety for people walking and bicycling.
+This part of the corridor proposed for improvements represents one phase of larger redesign for Alameda de las Pulgas and Santa Cruz Avenue to address significant barriers to walking and biking in urbanized areas of unincorporated San Mateo County.
+10. Santa Cruz Avenue Complete Street Project Sponsor: San Mateo County Total Score: 68.3 Requested Phases: CON Recommended Phases: CON Recommended Award: \$2,000,000 Project Description: